-Archery uses popular opensource tools to perform a comprehensive scanning tool for web application and network.
-It also performs web application dynamic authenticated scanning and covers the whole applications by using selenium.
+Archery uses popular open-source tools to perform a comprehensive scanning tool for web applications and networks.
+It also performs web application dynamic authenticated scanning and covers the whole application using selenium.
 The developers can also utilize the tool for the implementation of their DevOps CI/CD environment.

 Need a way an intercepting proxy for your security testing and be able to run it from the command line?

 Check out mitmproxy, which is one of the highest–rated (14,997 stars) on GitHub.
 Their GitHib page describes it as An interactive TLS-capable intercepting HTTP proxy for penetration testers and software developers.

 Metasploit Framework is one of the more popular penetration testing tools out there.
 It was designed specifically for penetration testing—like how to attack MS SQL, browser-based and file exploits, and social engineering attacks.
 This is one of the main tools used by hard-core security professionals.